NaimAyat/UCLA_CS131/Reading2.md

 * For by-value parameter passing, the formal parameter is just like a local variable in the activation record of the called method.
 The important difference: it is initialized using the value of the corresponding actual parameter, before the called method begins executing
 * The caller and callee have two independent variables with the same value.
 If the callee modifies the parameter variable, the effect is not visible to the caller.
 * When parameters are passed by value, changes to the formal parameter do not affect the corresponding actual parameter.
+* Pro: If we are building multi threaded application, then we dont have to worry of objects getting modified by other threads.
+In distributed application pass by value can save the over network overhead to keep the objects in sync.
 ### 18.4 By Result
 * A parameter passed by result is just like a local variable in the acivation record of the called method - it is uninitialized.
 After the called method finishes executing, the final value of the formal parameter is assigned to the corresponing actual parameter.
 * Cons: